Cray-HPE/docs-csm/install/configure_administrative_access.md

 ## 8. iSCSI SBPS configuration

 In CSM 1.6, all the worker nodes were configured and enabled as iSCSI SBPS targets.
-In CSM 1.7.0, selective node personalization is supported.
+Starting in CSM 1.7.0, selective node personalization is supported.
 All worker nodes are still **configured** for iSCSI, but selective node personalization gives administrators control over which worker nodes are actually enabled as iSCSI SBPS targets.
 The default behavior is still the same as in CSM 1.6, so if no action is taken to use this feature, then all